Most interesting landmarks of Hong Kong

 - Mang Gui Kiu – reportedly, a haunted bridge: a site where in 1955 perished a group of children and their teachers.
 Since then here repeatedly have taken place unusual events, including frightening cases when local children seem to be playing with some invisible kids.

 - Tian Tan Buddha – enormous statue of Buddha, 34 m tall.
 Constructed in 1993 and was the tallest seated Buddha statue in the world until 2000.

-This small territory (originally: Heung Gong – "fragrant harbour") has a lot more than one would imagine: besides the countless skyscrapers here are amazing geological formations, waterfalls, unique plants and animals, ancient fortified villages, petroglyphs…
+This small territory (originally: Heung Gong – "fragrant harbour") is part of China and has a lot more than one would imagine: besides the countless skyscrapers here are amazing geological formations, waterfalls, unique plants and animals, ancient fortified villages, petroglyphs…

-Most amazing sight though is the center of this metropolis around Victoria Harbour.
-No other city in the world has such amazing array of thousands of highrise buildings with the backdrop of sea and forest covered mountains.
-Colorful lights (light show takes place every evening) make this sight unforgettable and without analogues in the world.
+The most amazing sight though is the center of this metropolis around Victoria Harbour.
+No other city in the world has such an amazing array of thousands of highrise buildings with the backdrop of sea and forest-covered mountains.
+Colorful lights (the light show takes place every evening) make this sight unforgettable and without analogs in the world.

 True to its name, DK Eyewitness Travel Guide: Top 10 Hong Kong covers all the city’s major sights and attractions in easy-to-use “top 10” lists that help you plan the vacation that’s right for you.